AbdulrahmanIsmael/News-Website_Newslyverse/README.md

 - **Home Page:** Displays top headlines from various categories.
 - **Breaking News Page:** Shows the latest articles from the last few hours.
+- **Website Subscription:** Subscribe to the website, and it will automatically email you.
 - **Responsive Design:** Works seamlessly on all devices.
 - **Optimized Data Fetching**: For seamless and efficient user experience.